Sherexmykes/Conways-Game-of-Life/README.md

 3. Each live cell with four or more live neighbors will die in the next generation.

 ## Features
-1. Random button, where where the player can allow the game to randomly generate patterns before pressing start.
+1. Random button, where the player can allow the game to randomly generate patterns before pressing start.

 2. The player can change the speed.